Slip ring: Alternative names and uses

 Some other names used for slip ring are collector ring, rotary electrical contact and electrical slip ring.
 Some people also use the term commutator; however, commutators are somewhat different and are specialized for use on DC motors and generators.
 While commutators are segmented, slip rings are continuous, and the terms are not interchangeable.
 Rotary transformers are often used instead of slip rings in high-speed or low-friction environments.

 A slip ring can be used within a rotary union to function concurrently with the device, commonly referred to as a rotary joint.
 Slip rings do the same for electrical power and signal that rotary unions do for fluid media.
 They are often integrated into rotary unions to send power and data to and from rotating machinery in conjunction with the media that the rotary union provides.

-Slip ring types
+History

+The basic principle of slip rings can be traced back to the late 19th century when they were initially used in early electrical experiments and the development of electrical generators and motors.
+With the advent of the Industrial Revolution and the increasing demand for electrical power, the technology behind slip rings started to evolve.
+They became essential components in large-scale electrical machinery, such as turbines and generators, allowing for the transfer of power and signals in machines where a part of the machinery needed to rotate continuously.

+Types

 Slip rings are made in various types and sizes; one device made for theatrical stage lighting, for example, had 100 conductors.
 The slip ring allows for unlimited rotations of the connected object, whereas a slack cable can only be twisted a few times before it will bind up and restrict rotation.